MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

     After you've created your project, you can add repositories.
 See [Add a repository to your project](#add-a-repository).

-1. Unless your project collection is configured to support a SharePoint project portal, you're done.
+1. Unless your project collection supports a SharePoint project portal, you're done.

     ![ALM\_CTP\_Finish](_img/IC795956.png)